You will learn

 Flows allow you to automate timely touchpoints with your contacts without losing any of the relevance and personalization required to build an impactful marketing strategy.
 For example, an abandoned cart flow doesn't just send a generic follow up email to all cart abandoners — using Klaviyo's default abandoned cart flow, all shoppers will receive an email personalized with each item they left behind.

 Flow branching helps you take this personalization to the next level.
-Klaviyo supports two unique splits that offer powerful ways to branch your flows.
+Klaviyo supports 2 unique splits that offer powerful ways to branch your flows.

 In the Visual Flow Builder, these splits are a configurable component.
 After you define your split, you will then see a YES and NO path on your canvas.
 Those who meet the definition of your split (where the statement evaluates true) will go down the YES path, while those that don't meet this definition (the statement evaluates false) will go down the NO path.